taylormarkham/Team-1-Project/README.md

 #Version-2 for Mar 12 demo

+#to run the game, use the file called Game

 These references were used for the duration of the time spent working on our project.

 1. Apocalypse (chess variant).
 (2018, November 02).
 Retrieved February 26, 2019, from https://en.wikipedia.org/wiki/Apocalypse_(chess_variant)